vidma/aac-speech-android/README.md

 * to use French or English you have to set your phone/tablet language to the one you wish to use (go to your phone Settings)
 * you will also need text to speech engine to be installed (go to Settings->Install voice data etc).
     * For much higher quality voices you may get the SVOX voices from android market ( https://market.android.com/details?id=com.svox.classic ) for around 3 EUR (include free fully featured two week trial).
 Note: I'm not affiliated with them, just used and liked their quality.
-* English support is very experimental so far.
+* English support is still experimental